secretstartups/handbook/customer-success/professional-services-engineering/workflows/project_execution/sign-off.html.md

 category: Project Execution
 ---

-After the SOW has been successfully delivered and completed, the customer will need to sign a Project sign off document.
+After the SOW, or a specific Milestone has been successfully delivered and completed, the customer will need to sign a Project sign off document.
 This should be sent by the PM or Project Coordinator.
 To send a Project Sign off document:

+1. Create a Project sign-off document for the Project or Milestone, based upon the [Project Sign off template](https://docs.google.com/document/d/1RiS5TY5484nQuDTW8YMiB-CibVfoni7NJ8IUG2osUD0/edit)
-1. Create an email using the message below and upload the Project sign off document (Project sign off template https://docs.google.com/document/d/1RiS5TY5484nQuDTW8YMiB-CibVfoni7NJ8IUG2osUD0/edit)
+1. Create an email using the message below and attach the new Project sign off document
 1. Add the recipient who will be signing the document to the email and Cc yourself
 1. Update subject line to “[customer name]- project sign off
 1. Send the email